guilanier/awesome-creative-coding/readme.md

 - [Amit’s Game Programming Information](http://www-cs-students.stanford.edu/~amitp/gameprog.html) - Collection of resources on stuff like path-finding, Ai, math etc.
 - [Tips to Improve Your Generative Artwork](http://www.tylerlhobbs.com/writings/tips) - Tips to make your art look better.
 - [Working With Color in Generative Art](http://www.tylerlhobbs.com/writings/generative-colors) - Tips on how to get color right.
+- [30 days of shades](https://github.com/willstall/30-days-of-shade) - An interactive demo of my 30 days of shaders in GLSL using GLSLCanvas

 ### Interactive